 Young carers and young adult carers can often experience difficulty attending school/college/ university or keeping up with course work.
 They may be bullied and find it difficult to make friends.
 They often take on responsibilities well beyond their years leaving little time for mixing with people of their own age.

-For support available for young carers – click here.
+For support available for young carers – Young Carers Service.

 For young adult carers, it could mean having to put a chance of a career on hold or delaying plans for university.
-Get support if you are working, looking for work or wanting to learn some new skills click here.
+Get support if you are working, looking for work or wanting to learn some new skills click here – A guide to getting into work for young adult carers.

 If you’d like to talk to someone about your role as a carer contact us, or complete the short form below and we will contact you…Contact us